 Read more about "The Power of breathing" (opened in a new window/tab)

 Exhibition of sustainable furniture and other craft objects produced by 21 Norwegian designers and artists.
 In particular, the participants have been asked to consider the sustainability requirement in its broadest sense.

 The products exposed will not only be sustainable in terms of materials and use of resources, but will also represent the consideration of democratic and inclusive processes and a reflection on the needs of future generations.

 Where: Via Savona 35

-Exhibition curated by La Rivista del Colore about sustainable finishes.
-Besides showcasing their performance in terms of colour and perception, the event will be the occasion to open the discussion about this topic, that is more commonly discussed in the B2B environment.
+Exhibition about sustainable finishes curated by La Rivista del Colore.
+Besides showcasing the performance of sustainable finishing materials in terms of colour and perception, the event will be the occasion to discuss this topic, which is more commonly addressed in the B2B environment.

 Where: Alzaia Naviglio Grande 66

-This event – created by Iris Ceramica Group, SOS (School of Sustainability) and Mario Cucinella Architects – will present new ceramic products that absorb harmful VOCs from the air.
+This event – created by Iris Ceramica Group, SOS (School of Sustainability) and Mario Cucinella Architects – will present new ceramic products that absorb harmful VOCs (Volatile Organic Compounds) from the air.
 The focus of the installation will be the connection between humans and nature.
-In this terms, these innovative products are seen as precious tools to improve the quality of the spaces we live in and not just as a new product release.
+In these terms, these innovative products are seen as precious tools to improve the quality of the spaces we live in and not just as a new product release.